Mikaela/mikaela.github.io/articles/guides/GPG/GPG.html.md

 There are two ways to share your key.
 I personally use and recommend them both.

-### Without keyservers
+#### Without keyservers

 If you have homepage, it's recommended that you put your key there.
-My key can be found
+My key can be found at [PGP/key.txt]

+[PGP/key.txt]:../../PGP/key.txt

+You can get your public key with command

+> gpg2 --export -a KEYID

+or if you use Linux and have installed package signing-party, you can use

+> pgp-clean KEYID

+to get your public key without signatures (I will explain them later).
+WARNING: pgp-clean seems to also remove encryption subkey.

+#### With keyservers

+If you followed my configuration, you are usng pool.sks-keyservers.net as your keyserver and you are automatically receiving unknown keys from t, whenever you try to verify something, what is signed with unknown key.

+To send your public key to keyserver, run

+> gpg2 --send-keys KEYID

+To receive key from keyserver, run

+> gpg2 --recv-keys KEYID

+To search keys from keyserver, use

+> gpg2 --search-keys QUERY WORDS

+or if you are using Linux and have packages signing-party and dialog installed, you can use

+> keylookup QUERY WORDS